-Fewer patients visited A&E at United Lincolnshire Hospitals last month – and attendances were lower than over the same period last year, figures reveal.
+Fewer patients visited A&E at United Lincolnshire Hospitals last month – but attendances were higher than over the same period last year, figures reveal.

-The figures show attendances were above the levels seen before the coronavirus pandemic – in June 2020, there were 13,058 visits to A&E departments run by United Lincolnshire Hospitals.
+The figures show attendances were above the levels seen before the coronavirus pandemic – in September 2019, there were 15,031 visits to A&E at United Lincolnshire Hospitals.

 At United Lincolnshire Hospitals NHS Trust:

-There were three booked appointments, down from four in May
+There were 26 booked appointments, from 26 in August

 62% of arrivals were seen within four hours, against an NHS target of 95%

-1,935 patients waited longer than four hours for treatment following a decision to admit – 11% of patients
+2,101 patients waited longer than four hours for treatment following a decision to admit